 An example for such project is to produce and sell 50 pieces of soap and earn Rs.
 500 in profits.
 Expectation for the outcome is set.
 Students need procure raw materials, raise funds, research on what people like, understand the cost incurred, understand the process of making and marketing, sell the product, check and balance accounts, etc. This holistic experience integrates subjects including people and presentation skills.

-Remedial Instruction is support extended to students with academic learning gap or mild learning disabilities.
+Remedial Instruction is extended to students with academic learning gap or mild learning disabilities.
 Students are provided with alternative learning strategies considering predominant intelligence (based on MI) and learning styles.
 Teachers create Student Case Studies to understand students’ better and hence extend appropriate and effective tools for learning.
-Students are engaged with exploring concepts in relation to immediate surroundings, hands-on concept-based projects, interviewing people practising relevant occupations, art /music integrated memory tools and simplified content is considered.
-Flip teaching-learning method is adopted so students take initiative in learning.
+Alternate ways to engage students in learning are exploring concepts in relation to immediate surroundings, hands-on concept-based projects, interviewing people practising relevant occupations, art /music integrated memory tools and simplified content.
+Flip teaching- learning method is adopted so students take initiative in learning.
 Teachers employ student skills in developing materials required for active learning of the whole class.
 Mentors are assigned to help students cope with academic rigour.
 Counselling support exists to address serious issues.

 Students capable of performing beyond classroom or grade-level requirements are identified and supported to develop skills to maximize potential within the scope of the school.